pyta-uoft/website/index.md

 ### Not an iterable (E1133) {#E1133}

 This error occurs when a non-iterable value is used in a place where an iterable is expected.
-An iterable is an object capable of returning its members one at a time.
+An [iterable][Python Documentation: iterable] is an object capable of returning its members one at a time.
 Examples of iterables include sequence types such as `list`, `str`, and `tuple`, some non-sequence types such as `dict`, and instances of other classes which define the `__iter__` or `__getitem__` special methods.

 ~~~~ {include="E1133_not_an_iterable"}
 ~~~~